zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-qualityEssentials.md

 Privacy	| | 	User settings data handling, encryption, and authentication SDL	| | 	Threat modeling

-For more information and any questions about Fx coverage, contact ibiza-onboading-kick@microsoft.com.
+For more information and any questions about Fx coverage, reach out to the Fx Coverage contact that is located in [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md).